What can we help you find?

 You should have a contingency plan in place for emergencies.
 If your contingency plan falls through, you should place a visible note outside your door with your contact information (name, cell phone number).

-No. As long as someone can allow the surveyor on site, answer questions and access documents, the owner is not required to be present.
+No. However, someone must be available to allow the surveyor to be on site, answer questions and access documents, the owner is not required to be present.

-Results are emailed and mailed 4-6 weeks after your on-site survey.
-If you have questions about the timeframe or have not received your results after 6 weeks, please email accreditation@abcop.org with your facility’s name and address and we will resolve the issue.
+Results are emailed 3-4 weeks after your on-site survey; hard copies are mailed out approximately 6-8 weeks after your on-site survey.
+If you have questions about the timeframe or have not received your results after eight weeks, please email accreditation@abcop.org with your facility’s name and address and we will resolve the issue.

 Most accreditations are valid for up to three years.